RyanSkraba/beam/website/src/roadmap/portability.md

 ## Status

-MVP, and FeatureCompletness nearly done (missing SDF, timers) for SDKs, Python ULR, and shared java runners library.
+MVP, and Feature completeness nearly done (missing SDF, timers) for SDKs, Python ULR, and shared java runners library.
 Currently, the Flink and Spark runners support portable pipeline execution.
 See the